sohan-beniwal/PRODIGY_AD_02/README.md

 # PRODIGY_AD_02
-Here's a sample README file for your Stopwatch project in Kotlin.
-You can customize it as needed:

----

 # Stopwatch Application

 A simple Stopwatch application developed in Kotlin for Android.
 This app allows users to measure elapsed time with features such as start, stop, reset, and a circular progress bar.